MarcoGracia/clean-acme-inc/README.md

 The goal was to build convenience classes that enable easy and scalable development, also try motivate the developer to implement tests before the actual implementation.

+Data structure is as simple as it gets, one document encapsulates all the data, following the same sctructure as the JSON examples provided.
+Not mantaining foreign keys and reducing the amount of DB operations was the goal, downside is the code gets verbose sometimes, but the immutability and funtional nature of Scala enables this kind of implementation.

 Main resources used:
 * Akka HTTP [http://doc.akka.io/docs/akka-http/current/scala/http/](http://doc.akka.io/docs/akka-http/current/scala/http/)
 * Spray JSON [https://github.com/spray/spray-json](https://github.com/spray/spray-json)